josealexandre/rocketseat-gonode-modulo-2/README.md

 -   Nodemon
 -   ESLint

+## Instructions to run the project

-If you run this project you'll need a Redis server.
+If you're gonna run this project you'll need a Redis server.
 Follow these instructions to run a redis container:

 `docker container run --name session-cache -p 6379:6379 -d redis`